coderofsalvation/project-deploy-githook.bash/README.md

     trigger .pdg/hooks/test
     Tue Apr 28 08:53:58 CEST 2015 starting /srv/webapps/fooproject at port 8111

-## App start during server reboot
+## Optional: App start during server reboot

+*.pdg/hooks/start* and *.pdg/hooks/stop* can be used to start/stop your application.

-Just put this somewhere in an /etc/init.d/ script:
+So you could just put this somewhere in an /etc/init.d/ script:

     pdg app status projectfoo || pdg app start projectfoo